-Expected Reading Performance (B1) Reading for comprehension at the paragraph level CLS Element Description Focus Materials - suitable texts are included in the learning materials.
+Teaching - indicators of successful learning are clearly stated The learner and the teacher are equally aware of what is needed to demonstrate that comprehension has been achieved - as is the case with the British Council's Core Curriculum (and the same organisation's Aptis test service defines candidate ability as the comprehension of the structure and meaning of appropriate paragraph-level texts).
+Materials - suitable texts are included in the learning materials.
 Materials actively support the learning of approaches to reading comprehension at this level.
 This means that the texts are as learner-specific as possible - in terms of language level and complexity as well as topic.
 Materials - suitable tasks are set to encourage the learning and practice of appropriate reading skills.
 This relates to what we ask the candidate/learner to do with a text.
 Simply answering a series of multiple choice questions or filling in blanks in the text does not guarantee comprehension (especially in the case of the latter), while re-telling the content or commenting on the attitude of the writer, in relatively concrete terms, is more likely to reflect the uses to which a learner might put a text in real life.
 Physical - the physical space is suitably quiet and laid out or the computers and internet bandwidth are adequate.
-The design of the learning space takes the demands of quiet reading into account (e.g. in terms of space, time, noise, etc.).
+The design of the learning space takes the demands of quiet reading into account (e.g., in terms of space, time, noise, etc.).
 This will be the case regardless of the mode of delivery (face-to-face or via computer).
 Assessment The texts are suitable for the reading activity and for the learners.
 The texts included in the test are screened to ensure that the are suitable in terms of language level and complexity as well as topic.
 Tasks are based on the model of reading progression.
 The texts used in the text reflect those used in the learning context (class, online or blended).
-Success is identifiable and accurately measured Appropriate standard setting (i.e. identifying what a test taker should do to demonstrate comprehension at this level) is undertaken.
-Test performance and score analysis is undertaken to ensure accuracy and consistency Score/Grade is meaningful and of value The score or grade reflects the realistic expectations of the learner and/or teacher - evidenced from classroom behaviour and/or other appropriate test results.
+Success is identifiable and accurately measured.
+Appropriate standard setting (i.e. identifying what a test taker should do to demonstrate comprehension at this level) is undertaken.
+Test performance and score analysis is undertaken to ensure accuracy and consistency Score/Grade is meaningful and of value.
+The score or grade reflects the realistic expectations of the learner and/or teacher - evidenced from classroom behaviour and/or other appropriate test results.

-Note: Suitable here refers to how well the text 'fits' with the expected learning and meets the needs of the target learners in terms of language, topic and complexity
+Note Suitable here refers to how well the text 'fits' with the expected learning and meets the needs of the target learners in terms of language, topic and complexity

-Localisation and the CLS
+5. Localisation and the CLS

 The growing awareness of the need for localisation of assessment products where local decisions are made based on test performances suggests an additional complexity, see O'Sullivan (2011, 2019) and Weir (2019).
-Since test localisation refers to the act of ensuring the appropriateness of test approach and content to a specific group of test takers, we can assume that it would mean something very similar in a CLS approach to programme design and delivery.
+Since test localisation refers to the act of ensuring the appropriateness of test approach and content to a specific group of test-takers, we can assume that it would mean something very similar in a CLS approach to program design and delivery.
 In practice, this entails making all the relevant decisions around curriculum, delivery and assessment with the local learner population and context in mind.